 Definition of Manila Hemp

-Also known as Abaca.This vegetable leaf fiber is derived from the Musa textilis plant.
+Also known as Abaca.This vegetable leaf fibre is derived from the Musa textilis plant.
 It is mainly grown in the Philippines (where it is a chief export product) but is also found, in smaller amounts, in Africa, Malaysia, Indonesia and Costa Rica.
-The fiber is obtained from the outer layer of the leaf.
-Processing occurs when it is separated mechanically decorticated into lengths varying from 1 to 3 meters.
+The fibre is obtained from the outer layer of the leaf.
+Processing occurs when it is separated mechanically decorticated into lengths varying from 1 to 3 metres.
 Mature plants are processed much the same as flax and hemp.
-The finer fibers, often 5 m (15 ft) long, are used for weaving cloth.
-The outer, coarser fibers are used in the manufacture of matting and durable cordage; the latter is widely considered the finest rope made.
-Abaca is very strong with great luster.
+The finer fibres, often 5 m (15 ft) long, are used for weaving cloth.
+The outer, coarser fibres are used in the manufacture of matting and durable cordage; the latter is widely considered the finest rope made.
+Abaca is very strong with great lustre.
 It is very resistant to damage from salt water.

 Return to Index

 Now you can download this dictionary for use off-line!

 End of Definition of Manila Hemp ... stop reading NOW!